Rady Mom

-Rady Mom (born 1970) is an American politician and a representative in the Massachusetts House of Representatives, representing the 18th Middlesex district.
+Rady Mom (born 1970) is an American politician and a former representative of the Massachusetts House of Representatives, representing the 18th Middlesex district.
 The district was formerly represented by Kevin Murphy, who vacated his seat in 2014 when he was hired as the city manager of Lowell.
 Mom is the first Cambodian-American to be elected to the Massachusetts state Legislature as well as the first Cambodian American elected to a state legislature in the country.

 Early life and education

 Born in Pailin, Cambodia in 1970, the son of a ruby miner.
 When he was 10, his family was sent to a refugee camp by the Khmer Rouge.
 According to Mom, his entire family was on a list to be executed.
 Rady and his family emigrated to America in 1982, when he was 12, sponsored by the Chester Park United Methodist Church in Duluth, Minnesota.
 In 1984 they moved to Lowell, Massachusetts.
 Mom became an American Citizen in 1990.
 He attended Middlesex Community College.
 Rady, an acupressure therapist, owns Mom's Therapy & Herbal Center in Lowell, MA.
 Before going to college he became a Buddhist Monk.
 His grandfather was the high priest at the Lowell Glory Buddhist Temple.
 He is married to Sirady.
 They have four children: Justin, Joee, Amelia and Allyanna.

 Mom is a graduate of Middlesex Community College and in 2015 received the Distinguished Alumni Award at commencement.
 In 2005 he ran and lost the race for Lowell City Council.